 Relations Grievances Advisory Committee

-The Relations Grievances Advisory Committee mission is to serve staff by providing information, resources and support in order to create fair staff relations to achieve the university's commitment to quality, ethical behavior, and respect for others.
+The mission of the Staff Council Relations Grievance Advisory Committee (RGAC) is to serve as a confidential and objective peer resource to university staff experiencing a workplace issue(s) to help ensure fair staff relations and to support the university’s commitment to equality, ethical behavior and respect for others.

 Food Drive Committee